Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 * Parts of the SWAG code is based on the official code for the paper "[A Simple Baseline for Bayesian Uncertainty in Deep Learning](https://arxiv.org/abs/2103.07719)": [https://github.com/wjmaddox/swa_gaussian](https://github.com/wjmaddox/swa_gaussian)

-* Parts of the GNN code is based ofn the official code for the paper "[Spectral Temporal Graph Neural Network for Multivariate Time-series Forecasting](https://arxiv.org/abs/1902.02476)": [https://github.com/microsoft/StemGNN](https://github.com/microsoft/StemGNN)
+* Parts of the GNN code is based on the official code for the paper "[Spectral Temporal Graph Neural Network for Multivariate Time-series Forecasting](https://arxiv.org/abs/1902.02476)": [https://github.com/microsoft/StemGNN](https://github.com/microsoft/StemGNN)

+* Parts of the BNN code is based on [https://github.com/JavierAntoran/Bayesian-Neural-Networks](https://github.com/JavierAntoran/Bayesian-Neural-Networks)